Nightmare: Classification

 According to the International Classification of Sleep Disorders-Third Edition (ICSD-3), the nightmare disorder, together with REM sleep behaviour disorder (RBD) and recurrent isolated sleep paralysis, form the REM-related parasomnias subcategory of the Parasomnias cluster.
-Nightmares may be idiopathic without any signs of psychopathology or associated with disorders like stress, anxiety, substance abuse, psychiatric illness or PTSD (>80% of PTSD patients report nightmares).
+Nightmares may be idiopathic without any signs of psychopathology, or associated with disorders like stress, anxiety, substance abuse, psychiatric illness or PTSD (>80% of PTSD patients report nightmares).
 As regarding the dream content of the dreams they are usually imprinting negative emotions like sadness, fear or rage.
 According to the clinical studies the content can include being chased, injury or death of others, falling, natural disasters or accidents.
 Typical dreams or recurrent dreams may also have some of these topics.

 Cause

 Scientific research shows that nightmares may have many causes.
 In a study focusing on children, researchers were able to conclude that nightmares directly correlate with the stress in children's lives.
 Children who experienced the death of a family member or a close friend or know someone with a chronic illness have more frequent nightmares than those who are only faced with stress from school or stress from social aspects of daily life.

 A study researching the causes of nightmares focuses on patients who have sleep apnea.
 The study was conducted to determine whether or not nightmares may be caused by sleep apnea, or being unable to breathe.
 In the nineteenth century, authors believed that nightmares were caused by not having enough oxygen, therefore it was believed that those with sleep apnea had more frequent nightmares than those without it.
 The results actually showed that healthy people have more nightmares than sleep apnea patients.

-Another study supports the hypothesis.
+However, another study supports the hypothesis.
 In this study, 48 patients (aged 20–85 yrs) with obstructive airways disease (OAD), including 21 with and 27 without asthma, were compared with 149 sex- and age-matched controls without respiratory disease.
 OAD subjects with asthma reported approximately 3 times as many nightmares as controls or OAD subjects without asthma.
 The evolutionary purpose of nightmares then could be a mechanism to awaken a person who is in danger.

 Lucid-dreaming advocate Stephen LaBerge has outlined a possible reason for how dreams are formulated and why nightmares occur.
 To LaBerge, a dream starts with an individual thought or scene, such as walking down a dimly lit street.
 Since dreams are not predetermined, the brain responds to the situation by either thinking a good thought or a bad thought, and the dream framework follows from there.
 If bad thoughts in a dream are more prominent than good thoughts, the dream may proceed to be a nightmare.